 Harvesting Sunchokes

-Sunchokes can also be left in the ground till early spring, however, if you have moles or mice, the harvest might be partly gone by then.
+Sunchokes can also be left in the ground till early spring; however, if you have moles or mice, the harvest might be partly gone by then.

-Make sunchokes better digestible (not so gaseous)
+How to Make sunchokes better digestible (not so gaseous)

 Sunchokes are so yummy and productive, but also for some people a bit troublesome, if you ever had any you might know what I mean.
 Nevertheless, they deserve to be enjoyed.